IBM/auction-events/docs/run-local.md

 ## Step 4.
 Export Connection Details
-* <b>Note that in the gif we export the connection profile to a different locaiton, but the process is the same</b>
+* <b>Note that in the gif we export the connection profile to a different locaiton, / has a different name, but the process is the same</b>
 ![connectAsAdmin](https://media.github.ibm.com/user/79254/files/df1ec800-6781-11ea-9085-6fc2089d4cb0)

 - Under `FABRIC GATEWAYS`, click on `1 Org Local Fabric - Org1` gateway.